 In this guide to arriving in New Zealand, we’ll go over what visa you need to prepare, what to avoid bringing into New Zealand, as well as the process of the New Zealand Traveller Declaration and passing through Passport Control and Biosecurity.

 The first part of making your arrival in New Zealand as smooth as possible is by getting the right visa for your intentions in New Zealand.
 Just visiting New Zealand on a holiday?
 Then you’ll probably need a Visitor Visa.
-Are you under 30 years old and looking to do some working and travelling in New Zealand?
-Then the working holiday visa would be your best bet.
+Are you under 30 years old and looking to work and travel in New Zealand?
+Then the Working Holiday Visa would be your best bet.
 Or are you enrolled at a New Zealand university?
-You’ll then need the appropriate Student Visa… And so on.
+You’ll then need the appropriate Student Visa, and so on.

 Which Visa Do You Need?

 The best place to go to find out what visas are available for your country is the Immigration New Zealand website.
 However, we do cover a lot of information on the most popular visas in New Zealand in the following articles:

 - Visitor Visa: Do You Need a Visa to Visit New Zealand?